Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 13 Februari 2025 02.19.31 UTC
+- WIB: Kamis, 13 Februari 2025 03.25.57 UTC
-- WITA: Kamis, 13 Februari 2025 03.19.31 UTC
+- WITA: Kamis, 13 Februari 2025 04.25.57 UTC
-- WIT: Kamis, 13 Februari 2025 04.19.31 UTC
+- WIT: Kamis, 13 Februari 2025 05.25.57 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: motivational
+Kategori: inspirational